ckochx/vigilant-parakeet/README.md

 The form submits to an intake screen (the Index).

+Attachments (images, videos, voice notes) are stored locally to disc.

 Supports text, voice memos, and speech-to-text.
+Uses native browser API to access device capabilities

 Speech to text is hidden for unsupported browsers.
   Ex: http://localhost:4000/ on firefox (hidden)
   On safari or chrome (button present and works)

-We will also need to add some additional fields:
+We may also need to add some additional fields:
   - to capture subsequent actions (i.e. the part was ordered and will arrive by 5:00pm)
   - comments
   - add enum to status and priority

 Links:
 Make a new request: http://localhost:4000/

+The requests space is the user facing aspect.
+All of one users requests will be here.
-View all requests: http://localhost:4000/requests Triage requests: http://localhost:4000/triage
+View all requests: http://localhost:4000/requests

+The triage space is on the shop-side.
+An "admin" will see all requests from all users and can perform subsequent actions on the issue.
+Triage requests: http://localhost:4000/triage

+Sorting:
+Issues are sorted by urgency and date.
+All the urgent issues appear first with the newest issue on top.

 TODO: